The Wild, Elusive Singularities of the T-fractal Surface: Background

-One simple observation about rotationally equivalent linear approaches which we will use later is the following.

-\begin{lemma} If $\gamma_1$ and $\gamma_2$ are two rotationally equivalent linear approaches to $x \in X$, then they have directionally equivalent representatives which do not intersect. \end{lemma} \begin{proof} If this were not the case, then every sector containing $\gamma_1$ and $\gamma_2$ would contain linear approaches directionally equivalent to $\gamma_1$ and $\gamma_2$, but which intersect.
-This contradicts the fact that the sector is isometrically embedded in $\mathring{X}$ as the rays $t \mapsto t + iy_k$ mapped to the representatives of $\gamma_1$ and $\gamma_2$ do not intersect in the standard sector. \end{proof}

-We now classify the singularities on a surface based on the number of rotational components and their lengths. \begin{definition} Let $x \in X \setminus \mathring{X}$ be a singularity of the surface. \begin{description} \item[Removable singularity] We say that $x$ is a \emph{removable singularity} if it has only one rotational component, and that rotational component is isometric to a circle of circumference $2\pi$.
-In this case, a neighborhood of $x$ is isometric to a disc in the plane. \item[(Finite angle) conical singularity] We say that $x$ is a \emph{(finite angle) conical singularity} if it has only one rotational component, and that rotational component is isometric to a circle of circumference $2n\pi$ for some positive integer $n$.
-In this case, a punctured neighborhood of $x$ is isometric a cyclic $n$-cover of the punctured disc. \item[Infinite angle conical singularity] We say that $x$ is an \emph{infinite angle conical singularity} if it has only one rotational component, and that rotational component is isometric to an infinite length subinterval of the real line.
-In this case, a punctured neighborhood of $x$ is isometric to an infinite cover of the punctured disc. \item[Wild singularity] In all other situations we say $x$ is a \emph{wild singularity}. \end{description} \end{definition}
+\begin{definition}[Rotational component and cone angle] A \emph{rotational component} of $x \in X$ is a rotational equivalence class of linear approaches to $x$, and the supremum of all angles of sectors in $\mathring{X}$ containing linear approaches in that rotational component is the \emph{cone angle} of the rotational component.
+If a point has only one rotational component, then we will sometimes refer to the cone angle of that rotational component as the cone angle of the point. \end{definition} \begin{definition} Let $x \in X \setminus \mathring{X}$ be a singularity of the translation surface $\mathring{X}$.
+Then, $x$ can be described as one of the following: \begin{description} \item[Removable singularity] We say that $x$ is a \emph{removable singularity} if it has only one rotational component, and that rotational component is isometric to a circle of circumference $2\pi$.
+In this case, a neighborhood of $x$ is isometric to a disc in the plane. \item[(Finite angle) conical singularity] We say that $x$ is a (\emph{finite angle}) \emph{conical singularity} if it has only one rotational component, and that rotational component is isometric to a circle of circumference $2n\pi$ for some positive integer $n$.
+In this case, a punctured neighborhood of $x$ is isometric to a cyclic $n$-cover of the punctured disc. \item[Infinite angle conical singularity] We say that $x$ is an \emph{infinite angle conical singularity} if it has a punctured neighborhood of $x$ is isometric to an infinite cyclic cover of the punctured disc. \item[Wild singularity] In all other situations we say $x$ is a \emph{wild singularity}. \end{description} \end{definition}